 - Your knife will be ready for use after twenty strokes (for both sides).

 It’s futile to sharpen your knife and then have it lose its sharpness due to poor storage.
 Storing your knife poorly will make it dull.
 It can also damage it.
-Therefore, it’s crucial to keep your knife correctly when not in use.
+Therefore, keeping your knife correctly when not in use is crucial.

 Here are the best ways to store your knives: